sgolovine/roll-your-gopher/README.md

 	sudo apt-get install pygopherd

 Alternatively, you can install it from the Github Repository.
-I wont be getting into that in this article but the [PyGopherd](https://github.com/jgoerzen/pygopherd) PyGopherd repo gives pretty good instructions on how to do so.
+I wont be getting into that in this document but the [PyGopherd](https://github.com/jgoerzen/pygopherd) repo gives pretty good instructions on how to do so.

 Once installed, navigate to `localhost:70` (or the ip address of the server you installed it on) to confirm that it's working.